Jayitha/Dataset-Generator/README.md

 # Dataset-Generator

+> :warning: Uploaded a C++ file as well because it is faster than the python file

 Generated multi-dimensional correlated, anti-correlated and independent datasets as specified in "Borzsony, S., Kossmann, D., &amp; Stocker, K. (2001, April).
 The skyline operator.
 In Proceedings 17th international conference on data engineering (pp. 421-430).
 IEEE." (well, almost)

 ## Method